 You can read my comparison of how StashAway’s higher risk portfolio compares with Syfe’s Equity 100 portfolio.

-Rebalancing using the ERAA framework
+#2 Rebalancing is done using the ERAA framework

 One of StashAway’s main features is their robo-advisory algorithm.
 The ERAA framework is a special algorithm that decides your asset allocation.
 This usually depends on the current economic conditions that we are in.